 The works of art must have been completed in the 12 months before the closing date of the competition.

-Only original artworks may be entered.
+Only original artworks by the artist may be entered.

-Entries in any medium will be accepted, subject to the following requirements:
+Artwork subject to the following requirements:

 Preparation of the works of art